lana-20/selenium-webdriver-bidi/README.md

     driver.quit();

-One source to check for the Selenium CDP documentation is https://www.selenium.dev/documentation/webdriver/bidirectional/:
+One source to check for the Selenium CDP documentation is https://www.selenium.dev/documentation/webdriver/bidirectional/.
+Be cautious with the experimental features, as those mught get deprecated at any time.

 ![image](https://github.com/lana-20/selenium-webdriver-bidi/assets/70295997/60a000ba-55ac-4cce-95c0-ef7af8c9610e)

-Another source is the CDP web site https://chromedevtools.github.io/devtools-protocol/:
+Another source is the CDP web site https://chromedevtools.github.io/devtools-protocol/.

 ![image](https://github.com/lana-20/selenium-webdriver-bidi/assets/70295997/a482cf4c-5296-40a9-8308-f141690fe2a7)